 The Sunbeam Alpine – An Affordable Classic

-The Sunbeam Alpine was an affordable and reliable sports car that’s turned into a classic for sports car collectors.
+The Sunbeam Alpine was the first of many James Bond cars.
+An affordable and reliable sports car it’s turned into a classic for sports car collectors.

 Luckily for the British car brand, it was used in Dr. No, the first James Bond movie, which has helped its appeal, but it’s not just that.